 Energy World Corporation (ASX: EWC) was up 6.0% to $0.795.

 The day’s losers

-The Australian dollar was down slightly today.
-One Australian dollar was buying $US1.0393 at 3pm.
+The Australian dollar rose today.
+One Australian dollar was buying $US 1.0609 this afternoon at 3.50pm.

 Japan’s NIKKEI 225 was up 0.16% or 16.47 points to 10146.30, while Hong Kong’s Hang Seng rose 0.27% or 57.11 points to 21375.00.